What does Medicare cover?

 There are two basic types of life insurance needs: temporary and permanent.

 The primary purpose of life insurance is to provide cash for your family in the event of your death to ensure that they can remain in their home and continue to maintain an adequate standard of living.
-There are a number of factors that determine the cost you pay for life insurance including:
+A loy of factors determine the cost you pay for the life insurance: age, health, tobacco useage, occupation, and hobbies.